ATCOR: Inelastic supply of land

-The primary argument for ATCOR begins with the fact that economic land is both finite and essential to economic activity; in other words, land has an inelastic supply and an elastic demand.^{:2} Since the supply of land is fixed, any tax cuts on labor and capital will result in a marginal increase in the value of land.
+The primary argument for ATCOR begins with the fact that economic land is both finite and essential to economic activity; in other words, land has an inelastic supply and an elastic demand.
+Since the supply of land is fixed, any tax cuts on labor and capital will result in a marginal increase in the value of land.
 For example, income saved from paying less income tax allows a greater borrowing capacity in the short run as well as an absolute increase in the value of land in the long run.
 This means that income from land ultimately absorbs most of the income gains caused by tax cuts on labor and capital in the long run.

 Elastic supply of labor and capital

 The supply of labor is affected by events such as human migration, shifts in the employment rate, and the availability of jobs.
 For these reasons, labor tends to be highly mobile in the long run and thus has a highly elastic supply, especially when compared to the perfectly inelastic supply of land.
 The elasticity of labor can be demonstrated in the Tiebout model.

 Similarly, the supply of capital can be considered perfectly elastic in the long run due to the real interest rate, especially in comparison to land.

 Consequently, the revenue base does not disappear when taxes on labor, capital, and consumption are reduced.
 Instead, most tax cuts (Note: Although capital can be perfectly elastic, labor technically has finite elasticity.
-Hence, not all taxes shift to landowners when they are cut, although most of them do.) cause land rental values and land capital values to increase, which can yield more taxes from landowners.
+Hence, not all taxes shift to landowners when they are cut, although most do.) cause land rental values and land capital values to increase, which can yield more taxes from landowners.

 Analogous principles with other forms of taxation

-The principles of ATCOR can be observed with other forms of taxation, as Gaffney elaborates:'^{:2}Lowering the corporate income tax rate raises stock prices.
+The principles of ATCOR can be observed with other forms of taxation, as Gaffney elaborates:Lowering the corporate income tax rate raises stock prices.
 Lowering interest rates raises real estate prices.
-Commercial rents are multipartite, and a lower share of gross revenues means a higher fixed rent.
+Commercial rents are multipartite, so a lower share of gross revenue means a higher fixed rent.
 Oil leases are multipartite, and a higher fixed royalty rate means lower bonus bids.
 Wartime taxes depress land prices, while peace dividends let them rise again.
-There is a long world history of peace dividends followed by land booms.
+Land booms follow a long history of peace dividends worldwide.
 The Resource Curse Effect: an influx of mineral revenues, obviating other taxes, leads to land booms.
 The remarkable productivity of the U.S. income tax when wages were exempt, 1916-30, and we paid for World War I with less deficit finance than any other belligerent.
 The utility-rate effect: lower rates mean higher rents and land prices, as observed in practice and explained in theory by Hotelling, Vickrey, Stiglitz, Feldstein, and others.